-Direct traffic is any traffic that does not come from a referring source, such as a search engine, website, social media, or a newsletter.
+Direct traffic is any traffic that does not come from a referring source, such as a search engine, website, social media, or newsletter.
 Instead, the source is unknown.
 For example, when someone types your website URL directly into a browser, that is direct traffic.
 Also, if someone clicks a URL of yours and it is not tagged, this will count as direct traffic.
 If someone sends a text to their friend with a direct link to your website and the friend clicks on the link, it will not be tagged.
 Hence, it will count as direct traffic.
 This means that direct traffic is, just as organic traffic, free traffic.

 Why is organic traffic important?

 Everyone likes free traffic, right?
-That is one of the reasons why it is important to increase your organic traffic, as it is not relying on media spend.
-Another reason is because organic traffic is oftentimes closer to a conversion than paid traffic is.
+That is one of the reasons why it is important to increase your organic traffic, as it is not relying on media spending.
+Another reason is that organic traffic is oftentimes closer to a conversion than paid traffic is.
 If someone is actively searching for a car using a search engine, they are obviously interested in finding it.
 If you can provide them with what they are looking for, you can get a free conversion.